C|EH Opens Doors to Multiple Job Roles

 | Ethical Hacking

 Certified Ethical Hacker (C|EH) is a qualification offered by EC-Council that is considered an entry-level certification in cybersecurity.
-C|EH training covers a range of topics, from penetration testing to forensic investigations, and can lead to a number of different job roles in the cybersecurity field.
+CEH over 20 years is globally recognised and world’s no.1 ethical hacking certification and also world’s first ethical hacking certification powered by AI.
+C|EH training covers core domains of cybersecurity and Ai-driven cybersecurity skills.
+CEH also covers a range of topics, from penetration testing to ethical hacking and help in multiple fields from forensic investigations, to SOC, to network engineers, IT managers, and can lead to a number of different job roles in the cybersecurity field.

 Is a Career in Cybersecurity in Demand?